Here are the cuttings (and prices) which we can provide on a seasonal basis. Please sign up for our free e-news to be advised of dates available.

 B. madagascariensis is a substantial evergreen shrub with fragrant yellow flowers through autumn and winter.
 It is a buddleia, but it is NOT the pest plant, so you ARE allowed it.

 B. salviifolia flowers in late winter or early spring.
-It’s flowering now, very popular with butterflies as they return from overwintering.
+It’s flowering very popular with butterflies as they return from overwintering.
 It is a buddleia, but it is NOT the pest plant, so you are allowed it in your garden.
-NOTE: Cuttings of this plant will be available next month so can be ordered now but will require separate P&P.

 Mexican tree daisy grows like crazy over the spring and summer and then flowers, brightening up the bleakest winter’s day.
 Bees, butterflies and moths love the flowers.
 Foliage has a delicious scent – some say chocolate chip cookies!